YaserMarey/YaserMarey.github.io/building_openai_whatsapp_2.md

 ***step 3***

 Login to your Meta Developer Account and click on your app, now from the right side menu select ***WhatsApp>Configuration*** then click edit to configure the URL to the Heroku published webhook we created in step 1, and 2.

 Fill in the URL and the arbitrary string that Meta will send with a subscription request and we can check to verify that the request is authentic.

 ![](chatgpt_wts_app_13.png)

-We need also to subscribe to messages.
+We also need to subscribe to messages.
 Click on the ***Manage*** button on the ***WhatsApp>Configuration*** page.
-Select ***Messages***
+Click ***Subscribe***

 ![](chatgpt_wts_app_14.png)

 ***Step 4***

-Test your echo webhook by sending a message to the WhatsApp Meta Cloud API Business number you received a template message on before in part 1 of this series, and if things went ok then you should see echoed back to you.
+We now can test your webhook by sending a message to the WhatsApp Meta Cloud API Business number we received a template message on before in part 1 of this series, and if things went ok then we should see it echoed back to us.

 ![](chatgpt_wts_app_15.png)

-If anything went wrong you can check Heroku Logs.
+If anything went wrong we can check Heroku Logs.

 Great!, we are done with this part.
 In Part 3, We will pass the message we received from the customer over webhook as a prompt to OpenAI GPT-3 and ask it to complete it and then respond with the reply to the customer.